hafiz1379/JS-capstone-project/README.md

 Functions: Add comments | Add reservations
 The project is built with ES6 Js [Front-End].

+For a quick demonstration and explenation of how out code works you can check [this video](https://youtu.be/d9Y6SHEflH0)

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>